Haklifesavr/pipeline/readme.md

 The pipeline performs the following steps:

-1. Reads the transaction data from a CSV file.
+1. **Data Reading**: The pipeline reads transaction data from a CSV file, serving as the input source for subsequent transformations.

-2. Filters and maps the transactions to key-value pairs based on certain criteria.
+2. **Filtering and Mapping**: Transactions are filtered and transformed based on specified criteria.
+The pipeline selects specific transactions and maps them into key-value pairs, extracting relevant information for further processing.

-3. Combines the transactions by date and calculates the sum of transaction amounts.
+3. **Combining and Summarizing**: The pipeline combines transactions by date and calculates the sum of transaction amounts.
+This step aggregates the data, providing a consolidated view of the total transaction amount for each date.

-4. Formats the output as JSON objects.
+4. **JSON Formatting**: The pipeline formats the aggregated data into JSON objects.
+Each object represents a summarized transaction, containing the date and the corresponding sum of transaction amounts.
+The JSON format facilitates easy data manipulation and analysis.

-5. Writes the JSON objects to a compressed JSONL (JSON Lines) file.
+5. **Output Generation**: The pipeline writes the formatted JSON objects to a compressed JSONL (JSON Lines) file.
+This output file stores the summarized transaction data in a compressed format, ensuring efficient storage and enabling further analysis or data exchange.

+By leveraging Apache Beam's capabilities, this pipeline ensures efficient and scalable processing of transaction data while providing flexibility to run on different execution engines, such as Apache Flink, Apache Spark, or Google Cloud Dataflow.

 # File Descriptions